Online, Virtual and Classroom Courses

 Why Health and Safety?

 The health and safety profession is now more popular than ever.
-More and more people are entering the field to not only enjoy a long and satisfying career but to also make sure that at the end of a long day’s work, people get home safe and well; a well-rewarding job in more ways than one.
+More and more people are entering the field to not only enjoy a long and satisfying career but to also make sure that at the end of a long day’s work, people get home safe and well; a highly rewarding job in more ways than one.

 Injuries and ill health from current working conditions are costing the UK economy £16.2 billion (stats from www.hse.gov.uk, referenced 2022).
-In addition to the direct costs of sick pay and loss of production, employers also face criminal prosecution (including fines and a prison sentence), claims for compensation, adverse publicity and a harm to reputation.
+In addition to the direct costs of sick pay and loss of production, employers also face criminal prosecution (including fines and a prison sentence), claims for compensation, adverse publicity and harm to reputation.
 This means it’s not only crucial for employers to pay particular attention to their health and safety practices from a moral point of view, it also makes good business sense.

 With the pressure mounting on businesses to maintain a high health and safety performance, the door is open for health and safety professionals around the country to make a real impact in the workplace and enjoy a rich and rewarding career at the same time.